Monkey and Waterfall – Pictures of Our Climate 9.6.–2.9.2018

-The summer exhibition of the Sara Hildén Art Museum dives into nature, the fountainhead of life.
-Natural phenomena are examined on a timeline composed of contemporary artworks.
-This timeline offers a medium to inspect the relationship between nature and man.
-The timeline also raises a question about the relation of the works and their spectators, as well as the dialogue between the different pieces.
+The summer exhibition of the Sara Hildén Art Museum dived into nature, the fountainhead of life.
+Natural phenomena were examined on a timeline composed of contemporary artworks.
+This timeline offered a medium to inspect the relationship between nature and man.
+The timeline also raised a question about the relation of the works and their spectators, as well as the dialogue between the different pieces.

-Alongside nature topics, many of the exhibited works this summer fit into the genre of landscape painting, bringing visibility to the relationship between humans and their surroundings.
-Landscape art allows us to examine changes in perceptions and mental images of the surrounding natural environment over time.
+Alongside nature topics, many of the exhibited works fitted into the genre of landscape painting, bringing visibility to the relationship between humans and their surroundings.
+Landscape art allowed the viewers to examine changes in perceptions and mental images of the surrounding natural environment over time.